samraHanif0340/samraHanif0340.github.io/_portfolio/go_webrtc.md

     + Run `docker build -t gowebrtc .` in the project folder.
     + Then run `docker-compose up`.
 1. Go to `localhost:8088/publish` web page which will start capturing video using your webcam.
 This video will be broadcast to multiple clients.
 1. Then open another tab in your browser, and go to `localhost:8088/join` to see the broadcasted video.
+Multiple clients can view the broadcast by joining the same weblink.

+## System Design
+1.